-- Students who are feeling unwell must tell the member of staff on duty in the restaurant. - The member of staff will then assess the situation and arrange access to the medical room if needed call the Nurse. - Students are not to self-refer at any time except in the case of an emergency. - All visits to the medical room will be logged in the daily log book by Nurse. - If a student makes regular visits, the Nurse will inform PJN/BAC who will then inform the head of key stage.
+- Students who are feeling unwell must tell the member of staff on duty in the restaurant. - The member of staff will then assess the situation and arrange access to the medical room if needed call the Healthcare Practitioner. - Students are not to self-refer at any time except in the case of an emergency. - All visits to the Medical Room will be logged in the daily logbook by Healthcare Practitioner. - If a student makes regular visits, the Healthcare Practitioner will inform Mr Nicholls who will then inform the Head of Year.